 Now it’s time to add shrimp.

+FETA CHEESE.
 Followed by feta cheese on top of the shrimp.
 Close the lid, set to Manual, 3 minutes, High Pressure.

 Once done, use Quick Release to release pressure.

-Instant Pot Orzo with Shrimp, Tomatoes and Feta is done!
+Instant Pot Shrimp Orzo is done!

-If you cook with Instant Pot as much as I do, take a look at these recipes with easy to follow instructions:
+And if you cook with Instant Pot as much as I do, take a look at these recipes with easy to follow instructions:

 - Instant Pot Cajun Chicken and Rice